aaroparkkinen/imc-prosperity-3/Trader Joe's.md

 the big profits created by the lower-multiplier containers in round 2 shifted the overall mindset of participants, making the high multiplier containers the most profitable.
 We chose two containers, and once again received an average payoff from this challenge.
+Our rationale to picking two was that most containers would return above 50,000 SeaShells, however, 100,000 was too expensive to take the risk.

 #### Round 5 - News based market prediction